-A communications campaign will also be developed, alongside the delivery plan, to ensure that key messages and opportunities are communicated to those who could benefit the most.
+A communications campaign will also be developed, alongside the delivery plan, to ensure that key messages and opportunities are communicated to residents in the city, including those who could benefit the most.
+It will also focus on providing clarity for businesses that want to recruit talent, engage with the skills system and/or upskill their own employees.